quanterium/EmailDNSValidate/README.md

 $wgEmailDNSValidateDomainBlacklist = array('example.com', 'example.net');
 ```

+If it is not defined, no domains will be blacklisted.

 ## What it Does

 MediaWiki by default validates only the format of an email address.
 This extension extends